e-conomic/client-side-application-course/README.md

    * a few words on __JavaScript__
    * what is a __client application__?
    * Superficial React intro
-   * build your first React app
+   * Hello world React app
  * Week 2: Dive into __React__
    * Why React?
 Design considerations behind React, virtual DOM, how it works
    * Motivation behind React